mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/dbt.md

         integration='photorep'
     )
 }}
+    SELECT a, bc
+    FROM ddd
-    SELECT a, bc FROM ddd WHERE name > latest
+    WHERE name > latest;
 ```

 !!! warning "Note that each time dbt is run, the results table will be rewritten."